PrivacyLx/website/content/post/against-zoom-recommendation.en.md

 - the disproportion of data obtained from the user, such as attention monitoring (8) and click control (9).

-We therefore share the concerns that have led several US entities to disapprove of the Zoom platform, such as: the US Senate (10), the UK's Department of Defense (11), the FBI (12), New York educational institutions (13) and the shareholders themselves - with accusations of fraud (14) and lawsuits (15); and as such, we believe that citizens should be assertively informed (16).
+We therefore share the concerns that have led several US entities to disapprove of the Zoom platform, such as: the Senate (10), the Department of Defense (11), the FBI (12), New York educational institutions (13) and the shareholders themselves - with accusations of fraud (14) and lawsuits (15); and as such, we believe that citizens should be assertively informed (16).